He's a Bully, Charlie Brown

 He's a Bully, Charlie Brown is the 44th prime-time animated television special based on the comic strip Peanuts by Charles M. Schulz.
 It was originally aired on the ABC network on November 20, 2006.
-It is the third most recent Peanuts television special and is primarily based on a story from the Peanuts comic strips originally appearing in April 1995.
+The special is primarily based on a story from the Peanuts comic strips originally appearing in April 1995.
 He's a Bully, Charlie Brown was an idea Schulz had pitched, and worked on before his death on February 12, 2000.
 Schulz's working title for the special was It's Only Marbles, Charlie Brown.
 Animation was produced by Toon-Us-In.

 It is the last special to be produced by and feature Bill Melendez as the voice of Snoopy and Woodstock, as he died on September 2, 2008.
 It was also the last new special to air on ABC as the next special Happiness Is a Warm Blanket, Charlie Brown aired on Fox.
 This is also the last Peanuts special from the 2000s, and the last special to be in standard definition.

 Plot

-As summer approaches, Charlie Brown is preparing to go off to summer camp with Snoopy, Linus, Marcie, and other children.
-Peppermint Patty, however, must attend summer school due to her poor grades, much to her dismay.
-Before the trip, Rerun van Pelt finds a jar of marbles his grandfather Felix once owned, and decides to bring the marbles to camp in the hopes of learning how to play.
-Once they arrive at camp, the kids meet Joe Agate, who begins bullying them.
+As summer approaches, Charlie Brown prepares for camp with Snoopy, Linus, Marcie, and other children, while Peppermint Patty stays behind to attend summer school, much to her dismay.
+Before camp, Rerun Van Pelt discovers a jar of marbles once owned by his grandfather and decides to bring them to camp to learn the game.
+At camp, the children encounter Joe Agate, who begins bullying them.

-On his way to the camp's trading post to buy a lollipop, Rerun sees Joe defeat another boy in a game of marbles.
-Rerun asks Joe if he can teach him how to play, and Joe agrees on the false pretense of teaching him the game.
-Joe easily defeats Rerun, and proceeds to take away of all his marbles.
-Heartbroken, Rerun explains to Charlie Brown what has happened.
-Disgusted, Charlie Brown vows to win back the marbles and isolates himself in the boathouse, where Snoopy (as alter ego Joe Cool) instructs him on the game until he becomes skilled enough to defeat Joe.

-Meanwhile, back home, Peppermint Patty suspects that Charlie Brown has become Marcie's love interest.
-Her temper flares when Marcie begins teasing her over the telephone.
-Patty, overcome with jealousy, hatches a plan to leave town and interrupt Marcie's supposed romance, but when she arrives at camp she learns that nobody has seen Charlie Brown in days.